Associate Professor Receives $1.5 Million Grant to Innovate Electric Traction Motors

 According to the 2019 EDT Consortium Research Plan, while electric traction motors have experienced significant improvements over the past 20 years, innovations to their design, materials, topologies, and manufacturing methods are critical to reaching 2025 motor power and cost targets, which includes improved cooling and operation at higher speeds.

-The overall consortium research efforts seek to benefit electric vehicle manufacturers, electric drive and power electronics manufacturers, motor manufacturers, and motor vehicle consumers, in addition to a wide variety of other industries.
+The overall consortium research efforts seek to benefit electric vehicle manufacturers, electric drive and power electronics manufacturers, motor manufacturers, and motor vehicle consumers, as well as a wide variety of other industries.

 Ian Brown, “Design, Optimization, and Control of a 100kW Electric Traction Motor Meeting or Exceeding DOE 2025 Targets,” Department of Energy, ($1.5 million; Illinois Tech: $200,033).